0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

     <br>

 7. The Cryptographic Proof page is displayed.
-As the proof is based on zero knowledge cryptography, no private data of the user is shared except the proof that wallet generates.
+As the proof is based on zero- knowledge cryptography, no private data of the user is shared except the proof that the wallet generates.
 Click **Generate Proof**.

     <div align="center">
     <img src= "../../../imgs/cryptographic-proof.png" align="center" width="250" style="border: 2px solid black"/>